-The Financial statements were authorised for issue by the Board of Directors on 6 May 2020.
+The Financial statements included in this announcement were authorised for issue by the Board of Directors on 6 May 2020.

 Statement of compliance

 These Financial statements have been prepared in accordance with International Financial Reporting Standards, International Accounting Standards and their interpretations issued as adopted for use in the European Union ('IFRS').